vvyycc/frontendNftGallery/README.md

-# frontendNftGallery

-React NFT Collection App
+# React NFT Collection App

 This is a React-based NFT collection application that displays a collection of NFTs related to the topic of forests.
 It fetches data from an Apollo GraphQL server and uses the Material-UI library for the user interface.

 Prerequisites